WillOram/cyber-remediation/README.md

 ## Remediating external attacks against legacy enterprise IT environments

-Checklist of key actions to take, by no means comprehensive!
+Checklist of key actions to take.
+This is by no means comprehensive, but I find these a helpful list of actions!

 The following actions cannot be taken in isolation to be effective, they require mature capabilities to design, implement and operate them.